-COMPENSATED ABSENCES - The Lottery has accrued \$573,725 and \$569,988 of at June 30, 2017 and 2016, respectively, for estimated obligations that may arise in connection with compensated absences for vacation at the current rate of employee pay.
+COMPENSATED ABSENCES - The Lottery has accrued \$631,080 and \$573,725 at June 30, 2018 and 2017, respectively, for estimated obligations that may arise in connection with compensated absences for vacation at the current rate of employee pay.
 Employees fully vest in all earned but unused vacation.
 To the extent that accumulated sick leave is expected to be converted to benefits on termination or retirement, the Lottery participates in another postemployment benefits plan (see Note 16).